giosuel/imperium/README.md

 - [Swaggies](https://thunderstore.io/c/lethal-company/p/Swaggies), [aminoob](https://thunderstore.io/c/lethal-company/p/aminoob/) and star0138 for the help with the testing of Imperium!

+- [sinai-dev](https://github.com/sinai-dev) for creating [Unity Explorer](https://github.com/sinai-dev/UnityExplorer), my favorite mod of all time!

-- [Dancemoon](https://thunderstore.io/c/lethal-company/p/dancemoon/) who made DanceTools for the inspiration for Imperium!
+- [Dancemoon](https://thunderstore.io/c/lethal-company/p/dancemoon/) who made [DanceTools](https://thunderstore.io/c/lethal-company/p/dancemoon/DanceTools/), which was the inspiration for Imperium!

 - [chaser324](https://github.com/Chaser324) for providing the wireframe shader for the collider visualizations!